 On some cloud platforms, the automatic cloud-specific configuration prevents the entries in the ifcfg-file to take effect (for example on GCP).
 Please refer to your cloud-provider's documentation and the Network Management section in the Getting Started Guide of your version for additional information.

-BOOTPROTO=none

-DEVICE=eth1

-NAME=eth1

-ONBOOT=yes

-TYPE=Ethernet

-USERCTL=no

-NM_CONTROLLED=no
+BOOTPROTO=none DEVICE=eth1 NAME=eth1 ONBOOT=yes TYPE=Ethernet USERCTL=no NM\CONTROLLED=no systemctl restart network

 6. Restart the network: